Hiking: San Pablo Bay National Wildlife Refuge

 Tolay Creek/Lower Tubbs

-The longest and most interesting of the trails in the refuge, the Tolay Creek/Lower Tubbs Trail is flat and graded, and runs atop levees, perfect for easy hiking and effortless biking.
+The longest and most interesting of the trails in the refuge, the Tolay Creek/Lower Tubbs Trail is flat and graded, and runs atop levees, perfect for easy hiking.

 The trailhead and a small parking lot are located off Highway 37, one-quarter mile east of its junction with Highway 121 to Sonoma.
 Park your car, walk down the dirt road past the trailhead gate and kiosk, and then follow the Tolay Creek levee past broad agricultural lands.